You are here to learn more about the best greenhouse heaters for your greenhouse.

-This will be a perfect pick if you are looking for something that’s quiet.
-Other main features include frost detection, which is absolutely necessary for gardeners living in frost-sensitive areas.
+This will be a perfect pick if you are looking for something quiet.
+Other main features include frost detection, which is necessary for gardeners living in frost-sensitive areas.

-The thermostat is very precise, which helps you accurately control the temperature based on the plants growing in the greenhouse.
+The thermostat is exact, which helps you accurately control the temperature based on the plants growing in the greenhouse.
 You can easily regulate the temperature using the dial.

 Since it was designed keeping in mind the operations in the greenhouse, it’s also splash-proof.
-So you do not have to worry if you end up dropping some water on the heater while caring for your houseplants.
+So you do not have to worry if you drop some water on the heater while caring for your houseplants.

 The dimensions of this electric heater are 18 x 15 x 11 inches.
 The body is made with rust-proof steel, which is important because the heater will be continuously exposed to the humid environment of the greenhouse.